pajethir/Todo-App/README.md

    npx expo start
    ```
 4. Open the app:

-   Scan the QR code with Expo Go on your phone
+   Scan the QR code with Expo Go on your phone, enjoy the app!